flatiron/blacksmith/articles/basic/command-line/how-to-prompt-for-cli-input/article.md

         process.exit();
       }

-NODE PRO TIP: A Readable Stream's `data` event usually returns instances of Node's `Buffer` object - remember to call `buffer.toString()` if you want human-readable data!
+NODE PRO TIP: Make sure to set the encoding type to `utf8` or else the `data` event will return instances of Node's `Buffer` object.

 If all of this sounds complicated, or if you want a higher-level interface to this sort of thing, don't worry - as usual, the Node.js community has come to the rescue.
 One particularly friendly module to use for this is Prompt, maintained by Nodejitsu.
 It's available on `npm`: